 Next Scheduled Course

-The next Landlord Training Class will be held over the course of two Tuesday evenings, March 7 and March 14, 2017, from 5-9 pm.
-Registrants must attend both evenings to receive a certificate of completion.
+The next Landlord Training Class will be held on Tuesday, October 24, 2017, from 8 am - 5 pm.
+Registrants must attend the full day to receive a certificate of completion.
 The class is free, but you must register below.

 For more information contact Crime Free Multi-Housing Program Coordinator call 218.299.5143